 Public comment on the Initial Assessment Report for this Application was sought from 18 February till 31 March 2004.
 Three submissions were received of which two supported the Application and one reserved comment until the Draft Assessment.
-Attachment 2 summarises the submissions received during this first round of public comment.
+Public comment on the Draft Assessment Report was sought from 25 May till 6 July 2005.
+Five submissions were received of which four supported the approval of the enzyme.
+One submission did not state a direct position but raised an issue that has been addressed in an earlier section (section 5.5).
+Attachment 2 summarises the submissions received during this first and second round of public comment.